 Born March 4, 1885, England

 A man named Charles Henry Mackintosh wrote for Weird Tales and another man named Charles Henry Mackintosh was an Anglo-Irish preacher of the nineteenth century.
 They were two and not one, though the second (chronologically) was likely named for the first.
 The first Charles Henry Mackintosh was born in Ireland in 1820 and died in England in 1896.
-The second was born on March 4, 1885, in England and died in a place and on a date unknown for now.
+The second was born on March 4, 1885, in England and died on February 16, 1947, in Daytona Beach, Florida.
 That Charles Henry Mackintosh arrived in the United States in 1907 and lived in Duluth, Minnesota, from about 1909 to about 1917.
 When he filled out his draft card in September 1918, he was living in Washington, D.C., and working as an editor for the Federal government.
 (A contemporary article says that he came from the "northwest" to work in the nation's capitol.
 I guess if you live on the eastern edge of the continent, Duluth is in the northwest.)
 I believe Mackintosh's work was for a publication called Four Minute Men News, of which he is known to have been editor.
 He was also chairman of the Four Minute Men organization.

 Charles Henry Mackintosh did all that work for a country not yet his own: he became a naturalized citizen on September 21, 1920, in Illinois.
 He lived in Chicago in the 1920s, and in Daytona Beach, Florida, in the 1930s and '40s.
 He seems to have called Honolulu home for a while as well.
 While in Duluth, he was chairman of the Stewart-Mackintosh Company.
 Upon returning to civilian life after the war, he served as president of the Direct Mail Advertising Association, president of the Associated Advertising Clubs of the World, and general sales and advertising counsel for Lasalle Extension University.
 In those capacities, he toured the country giving public addresses.
 He seems to have been a man made for the go-get-'em attitude of the 1920s.